 So making things that need a lot of mixing, like bread dough or this homemade marshmallows recipe means I can use my KitchenAid Stand Mixer, which is one of my favorite homestead kitchen appliances.

 As part of our off-grid homeschool, we spend a lot of our long winter days doing bookwork and academic subjects.

 However, I'm a big believer in hands-on learning.
-So we also work in cooking and baking lessons.
+So we also work on cooking and baking lessons.
 Often these are related to the fiction books we're reading.

-This was a great hands-on lesson for my little helpers in the kitchen last week on a day when it was sunny but cold out (about -34C.)
+This was a great hands-on lesson for my little helpers in the kitchen last week when it was sunny but cold out (about -34C.)

 Ingredients You'll Need to Make Marshmallows From Scratch